songwenzhuo/Coursera_Capstone/README.md

 # Coursera_Capstone
-**This is the capstone project from ["Applied Data Science Capstone"](https://www.coursera.org/learn/applied-data-science-capstone/home/welcome) in the Kaggle**
+**This is the capstone project from ["Applied Data Science Capstone"](https://www.coursera.org/learn/applied-data-science-capstone/home/welcome) in the Coursera**